Prvargas/Van_Rental_Fortune_Telling/README.md

 <!-- #region -->
 # BackGround

-A National Van Rental company’s has expenses that are variables based on demand.
+A National Van Rental company has expenses that are variables based on demand.
 The largest and most volatile expense is the fleet cost.
 If the fleet is too large, then massive quantities of car notes are paid on unused vans.
-If the fleet is too small, then revenues and market share are lossed.
+If the fleet is too small, then revenues and market shares are lossed.

 ## Questions to solve this business problem: